TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- fix double backpacks
-- Don't sprint if it causes stamina to go <= 0
-    - So that spamming sprint doesn't destroy our dash opportunity (once it regenerates, we can always do it again)

 - fix editor panning in windowed mode

 - watch out when including cpp-httplib as it takes a lot to compile